 Interprofessional Development, Education, and Active Learning (IDEAL) Teams

-The School of Health Professions sponsors and interdisciplinary course designed to enhance interprofessional development, education, and active learning (IDEAL) for health professions students.
-The IDEAL curriculum emphasizes communications skills with both patients and other members of the health care team.
+The School of Health Professions sponsors an interdisciplinary course designed to enhance interprofessional development, education, and active learning (IDEAL) for health professions students.
+The IDEAL curriculum emphasizes communications skills with patients and other members of the health care team.

 The IDEAL schedule is designed for groups to meet twice monthly over a nine-month period (September to May) and interact with Academic Colleges and Responsible Conduct of Research (RCR) Groups, culminating with participation in Convergence Day activities.

-In addition to IDEAL group meetings, the School of Health Professions Convergence Lecture Series serves as a monthly learning community event for all IDEAL groups.
+The monthly School of Health Professions Convergence Lecture Series serves as another learning community event for all IDEAL groups.
 These events provide a venue for the delivery of theme-based science of medicine lectures.

 The IDEAL program takes advantage of the learning-community format to foster a deeper understanding of science of medicine themes and further promote interaction with content experts from the Medical and Graduate schools.